 |Our favorite itinerant former Beatle performs at a concert in Atlanta in October 2014.|

-Paul McCartney is returning to Japan.
+Paul McCartney returned to Japan.

 One is tempted to put after that, 'for more punishment,' but I will be kind.